axibase/atsd-use-cases/how-to/aws/route53-health-checks/README.md

 The sandbox container includes both ATSD and [Axibase Collector](https://github.com/axibase/axibase-collector/blob/master/jobs/docker.md) instances.

-Use the Collector instance in the sandbox container to retrieve Route 53 statistics from AWS CloudWatch and store them in ATSD.
+Use the Collector instance in the sandbox container to retrieve Route 53 statistics from AWS CloudWatch and store the statistics in ATSD.

 Wait until the sandbox is initialized and `All applications started` is displayed by the start logs.